 The CIA exam is fully computerized and only features MCQs.
-Consequently, this format allows you to receive your unofficial score immediately after completing the CIA exam.
-So, you don’t have to wait weeks to learn your results.
-And, you can check your official score in your candidate profile on the IIA website within 24-48 hours.
+Consequently, this format lets you receive your unofficial score immediately after completing the CIA exam.
+So you don’t have to wait weeks to learn your results.
+And you can check your official score in your candidate profile on the IIA website within 24-48 hours.

 Pearson VUE, a testing center company, manages more than 900 testing centers around the world.
 Therefore, the IIA works with Pearson VUE to administer the CIA exam.
-Additionally, the previous version of the CIA exam is currently available in Czech, Estonian, Hebrew, Indonesian, Italian, and Polish.
-And the 2019 version of the CIA exam is available or will soon be available in English, French, Spanish, German, Turkish, Arabic, Russian, Korean, Portuguese, Chinese Traditional, Japanese, Chinese Simplified, and Thai.
+Additionally, the CIA exam is currently available in English as well as Arabic, Chinese Traditional, English, French, German, Japanese, Polish, Portuguese, Russian, Spanish, Thai, and Turkish.

 To become a CIA in the UAE, you’ll need to meet all the requirements and pay all the appropriate fees.
 So, as you plan and budget for the certification, be sure to account for several CIA exam fees.
 You’ll also want to learn about each Certified Internal Auditor exam cost in the UAE.